Website College Track

 Primary Responsibilities Include:

-- Actively work to measure and demonstrate the efficacy of Mental Health and Wellness programming to assist with student well-being, performance, and college completion.
+- Assessment and Measurement: Actively work to measure and demonstrate the efficacy of Mental Health and Wellness programming to assist with student performance and college completion.
+Keep appropriate records.

 Skills & Experience Required